JiBrok/jibrok.github.io/_posts/2020-05-14-Jira Timer JQL functions.md

 ---
 layout: post
-title: Timer field - JQL functions
+title: Documentation - JQL functions for timer field
 ---

 The following JQL functions will help organize dashboards, filters, and reports with Plugin "Time in status field/Timer/Stopwatch/SLA"